Kinga-Zawarczynska/React-task/my-app/README.md

-First make sure to run the command `npm install`, if error occured, try running: `npm install react-html-parser`, then you can try what's below.
+First make sure to run the command `npm install`, if error occured, try running: `npm install react-html-parser` and `npm install --save prop-types` then you can try what's below.

 ## Available Scripts